MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing

-where $\psi$ stands for pressure head (in, e.g., m), $\textbf{q}$ represents the water flux (in, e.g., $\text{m}^3/\text{m}^2\cdot \text{s}$), $S$ is the sink term associated with root water uptake (in, e.g., $\text{s}^{-1}$), $\theta$ denotes the soil moisture content (in, e.g., $\text{m}^3/\text{m}^3$), $K$ is unsaturated hydraulic water conductivity (in, e.g., $\text{m}/\text{s}$), $t \in [0,T]$ denotes the time (in, e.g., $\text{s}$), and $z$ corresponds to the vertical depth (in, e.g., $\text{m}$).
-The Richards equation is a nonlinear convection-diffusion equation \cite{caputo_front_2008}, in which the convection term is due to gravity and the diffusive term comes from Darcy's law \cite{smith_infiltration_2002}.
-For unsaturated flow, both $\theta$ and $K$ are highly nonlinear functions of pressure head $\psi$ and soil properties, making Equation \eqref{eqn_richards} challenging to solve.
+Here, $\psi$ stands for pressure head (in, e.g., m), $\textbf{q}$ represents the water flux (in, e.g., $\text{m}^3/\text{m}^2\cdot \text{s}$), $S$ is the sink term associated with root water uptake (in, e.g., $\text{s}^{-1}$), $\theta$ denotes the soil moisture content (in, e.g., $\text{m}^3/\text{m}^3$), $K$ is unsaturated hydraulic water conductivity (in, e.g., $\text{m}/\text{s}$), $t \in [0,T]$ denotes the time (in, e.g., $\text{s}$), and $z$ corresponds to the vertical depth (in, e.g., $\text{m}$).
+The Richards equation is a nonlinear convection-diffusion equation \citep{caputo_front_2008}, in which the convection term is due to gravity, and the diffusive term comes from Darcy's law \citep{smith_infiltration_2002}.
+For unsaturated flow, both $\theta$ and $K$ are highly nonlinear functions of pressure head $\psi$ and soil properties, making Equation \eqref{eqn_richards} challenging to solve numerically \citep{escape_25_inverse}.
 Specifically, $\theta(\psi)$ and $K(\psi)$ (or $K(\theta)$, depending on the model) are commonly referred to as the water retention curve (WRC) and hydraulic conductivity function (HCF), respectively.
-Several empirical models have been developed for WRC and HCF for major soil types, among which some of the widely adopted ones are summarized in Table \ref{table_hcfwrc}.
+Several of the most widely used empirical models for WRC and HCF are summarized in Table \ref{table_hcfwrc}.